The CFA takes the following positions on internal usage and neat/undiluted applications of essential oils.

 - anatomy and physiology

 - proper dilutions and blending techniques and more

 The CFA has hundreds of professional members across Canada, as well as several approved schools.
-To find a school or an Aromatherapist, please visit www.cfacanada.com.
+Please explore our website for more information on connecting with a professional practitioner.

 *Aromatherapists do not diagnose, and treatments are not a replacement for other medical care.